CapZhang/joplin-plugin-encrypt-notes/README.md

 ## Notice

 - It has been tested and used under Windows 7/10.
-It should work properly with joplin desktop version.
+It should work properly with joplin *desktop* version;

 - The plugin uses CryptoJS to encrypt text and does not encrypt attachments.
-Data security depends on the [CryptoJS](https://cryptojs.gitbook.io/docs/) library
+Data security depends on the [CryptoJS](https://cryptojs.gitbook.io/docs/) library;

-- No password retrieval function, not anywhere to save the password, password lost without any means to recover
+- NO password retrieval function, not anywhere to save the password, password lost without any means to recover;

 - The [note history](https://joplinapp.org/note_history/) may expose your sensitive information.
-It can be avoid by disabling this function, but there is still a chance for you to recover important notes with the function when you loose your password.
+It can be avoid by disabling this function, but there is still a chance for you to recover important notes using note history when you loose your password;
+   *Suggest: Use a different profile to take private note, and toggle the history note off in this profile.
+Profile settings on menu bar `file -> Switch profile ->`.*

-- This is a disposable encryption-decryption, every time you decrypt a note, you have to manually re-encrypt it.
+- This is a disposable encryption-decryption, every time you decrypt a note, you have to manually re-encrypt it;

-- The Plugin is NOT compatible with [rich text editor](https://joplinapp.org/rich_text_editor/), don't use it to encrypt notes in this edit mode.(Editor mode switch button on top-right second line.)
+- The Plugin is **NOT COMPATIBLE** with [rich text editor](https://joplinapp.org/rich_text_editor/), don't use it to encrypt notes in this edit mode.(Editor mode switch button on top-right second line.)
 ## Installation

 Copy the `publish/File_encryption.jpl` file to your computer and import the plugin with Joplin